Marquez Valdes-Scantling's response to fumble could help galvanize Packers - Up News Info

 NFL PLAYOFF PICTURE: AFC, NFC standings in Week 11

 This is a lesser version of what unfolded after Brandon Bostick botched an onside kick in the NFC championship game loss to the Seahawks in January 2015.
 That mistake capped a fourth-quarter meltdown that prevented Rodgers from reaching the Super Bowl for the second time.
-Bostick received death threats later, but the same conclusion can be drawn:
+Bostick received death threats later, and so did Valdes-Scantling.

+Death threats over a football game?
+Jesus you people need help.
+It’s actually sick.
+I’m good.
+My team got my back. ✊🏾

 Green Bay ran six offensive plays in the third quarter Sunday.
 Indy piled up 25 plays for 125 yards in that stretch and dominated time of possession.
 Colts quarterback Philip Rivers finished 24 of 36 for 288 yards, with three touchdowns and an interception.
 Packers defensive coordinator Mike Pettine was trending on Twitter, too.